 One to two days for a typical 5-to-8-strap carbon-fiber install.
 Three to four days for a wall-anchor install (the exterior earth plates require trenching at each anchor location).
 Steel I-beam bracing runs three to five days.
 The basement stays usable during carbon-fiber work, partially usable during wall-anchor trenching.

 Yes for wall anchors and I-beam bracing, which are structural fixes that change load paths and need a Dane County permit.
 No for carbon-fiber strap installs under the engineering-approved spacing pattern, which are treated as non-structural reinforcement.
-The $250 to $400 engineering line is called out separately on quotes that require it.
+An engineering line (common range $250 to $400) is called out separately on quotes that require it.